ooni/netx/DESIGN.md

     Error    error
 ```

-This would indicate the error that occurred.
+This will indicate the error that occurred.

 Measurement events will also contain contextual information
 that is meaningful to the event itself.
-Since this is poised
+Since this is likely
-to change as we improve our understanding of what it could
+to change as we improve our understanding of what could
 be measured, as stated above, please see the current documentation
 for more information on the structure of each event.